emiller518/emiller518.github.io/_posts/2019-06-03-region-three-point-trends.md

         frameBorder="0">
 </iframe>

 While there does seem to be a positive correlation between 3-point attempts and win percentage, it isn't much.
-Essentially, for an average team, every five additional 3's attempted per game has been worth an additional win over the the last 11 seasons.
+Essentially, for an average team, every five additional 3's attempted per game has been worth an additional win over the last 11 seasons.
 An interesting observation, but hardly compelling enough to convince coaches to start launching 50 3's per game.
-I decided plot NCAA tournament qualifying teams seperately, as seen in red.
+I decided plot NCAA tournament qualifying teams separately, as seen in red.
 The average 3-point attempts taken for these teams was just slightly under 21 per game, incredibly close to the region wide average of 20.

 I wanted to take a closer look at these trends between teams that did and didn't qualify for the NCAA tournament each year, which resulted in the following graph.